 Recommended tactics: Counter their disinformation with accurate, referenced information.
 Do not engage in arguments.
 Talk past them to those listening.

-Examples: Sarah Laurie (Australia), Jane Wilson (Ontario), Eric Rosenbloom (National Wind Watch, Vermont), Wayne Gulden (US and Ontario), the Wrightman clan (Ontario), Barb Glassman aka MyView1872 (a born rural Ontarian who plans to retire in the country near where wind farms are being erected, naturally), various pseudonymous online types (Valewood, rucio, cowcharge, vindpust), George Papadopoulos (Australia), Lorrie Gillis (Ontario), David Norman (aka Rogue Primate of Bloomfield believe it or not, Ontario), Shellie Correia (aka 1957chevShellie Correia, Hamilton, Ontario), Barbara Durkin (USA)
+Examples: Sarah Laurie (Australia), Eric Rosenbloom (National Wind Watch, Vermont), Wayne Gulden (US and Ontario), the Wrightman clan (Ontario), Barb Glassman aka MyView1872 (a born rural Ontarian who plans to retire in the country near where wind farms are being erected, naturally), various pseudonymous online types (Valewood, rucio, cowcharge, vindpust), George Papadopoulos (Australia), Lorrie Gillis (Ontario), David Norman (aka Rogue Primate of Bloomfield believe it or not, Ontario), Shellie Correia (aka 1957chevShellie Correia, Hamilton, Ontario and founder of Mothers against Wind Turbines), Barbara Durkin (USA)